 • Transparent information

 • Low fees

-The investment into bitcoin is going up day by day, and here are the two ways of investing into it:
+The investment into bitcoin is going up day by day, and here are the two ways of investing in it:

-Mining of Bitcoins is done using specialized program that works to decrypt the algorithm, thus uncovering the code for each coin.
+Mining of Bitcoins is done using a specialized program that works to decrypt the algorithm, thus uncovering the code for each coin.
 But here is the catch.
 Earlier when Bitcoins was new, it was mined quickly and easily by home programmers.
-But since the Bitcoins is limited (21 million units only, out of which 14 million are already mined and are in circulation), the complexity required to mine grows with each mined coin.
-At present, there are dedicated miner with specialized hardware and software who mine it rapidly.
-Also, the computer power required to mine is too high and it would take longer than an individual lifetime to mine a Bitcoin, that’s why the only other alternative left is to buy it.
+But since Bitcoins are limited (21 million units only, out of which 14 million are already mined and are in circulation), the complexity required to mine grows with each mined coin.
+At present, there are dedicated miners with specialized hardware and software who mine it rapidly.
+Also, the computer power required to mine is too high and it would take longer than an individual life to mine a Bitcoin, that’s why the only other alternative left is to buy it.

 It is high time to buy a Bitcoin because in the long-term its price is going to soar with short-term decline given that there is a limited amount of it available.
 Case in point: In October 2016 a single Bitcoin traded around Rs 45,000 and in October 2017 it is trading at around Rs 3,85,000.
 A person who invested last year has clearly made a profit of about Rs 3,40,000.

 Any can buy the Bitcoin with any of the Bitcoin Exchangers like Unocoin, Zebpay, BTX India, BuySellBitcoin, and among many others.
 Since Bitcoin is not yet regulated, so all these exchanges employ self-regulation to maintain the transparency and security associated with the exchanges.
 Moreover, several exchanges came on the common platform to form a common regulatory outside of government named Digital Assets and Blockchain Foundation India (DAFBI).